aametwally/MC_MicroSimilarities/README.md

 ### Building

+- Since the project in experimental development and big changes may take place between successive versions, make sure you are on the desired version (tag).
+For example, `git checkout embc`.
+Moreover, the table in [Applications](#app) lists various tutorials and each is associated with a particular version (tag).
 - Run `conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan`
 - Run `conan remote add a-alaa https://api.bintray.com/conan/a-alaa/public-conan`.
 - In this repository folder create `build` folder and, after moving into the new folder, run `conan install .. --build missing -s build_type=Release -s compiler.libcxx=libstdc++11`.